English (ENGL)

 Offered: Resident

 This course provides students with an introduction to graduate-level research and bibliography methods in the field of English.
-In addition, students will practice the primary forms of writing expected of graduate students.

 Offered: Resident